DRAPER PARK MIDDLE SCHOOL STUDENT CODE OF CONDUCT 2020-2021

 NON-DISCRIMINATION – It is the policy of Canyons School District and Draper Park Middle School not to discriminate on the basis of race, color, national origin, sexual orientation, gender or disability in any educational program or activity.

 PUBLIC DISPLAY OF AFFECTION – Public displays of affection are inappropriate for a middle school environment and are prohibited.
-This includes, but is not limited to hand holding, kissing, hugging, snuggling, etc.
+This includes, but is not limited to hand holding, kissing, hugging, snuggling, etc. *** During the timeframe when COVID-19 mitigation strategies are employed, students are encouraged to maintain physical distancing throughout the school day whenever possible.

 SCHOOL PROPERTY, AND EQUIPMENT – The “R” in COURAGE stands for respect and responsibility.
 This applies to all school property.
 Students are expected to show respect and responsibility for school property.
 When students are found not respecting property an appropriate consequence will be enforced.
 The destruction or defacement of school or personal property at school is considered vandalism and is prohibited.
 All acts of vandalism will be investigated and appropriate action taken.